hashicorp/terraform/website/source/docs/commands/push.html.markdown

 * `-no-color` - Disables output with coloring

 * `-token=<token>` - Atlas API token to use to authorize the upload.
-  If blank, the `ATLAS_TOKEN` environmental variable will be used.
+  If blank or unspecified, the `ATLAS_TOKEN` environmental variable will be used.

 * `-vcs=true` - If true (default), then Terraform will detect if a VCS is in use, such as Git, and will only upload files that are comitted to